 1. Who we are

-The Emsworth Surgery provides services in accordance with a personal medical services contract held with the NHS England.
-A map of the practice area is available in North Street House and on the Surgery web site.
+The Emsworth Medical Practice provides services in accordance with a personal medical services contract held with the NHS England.
+A map of the practice area is available on the Surgery web site.

 Key Personnel: These are shown on the Practice web site.